lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 #### Idle Indication to External Power Manager

 The flash controller provides an idle indication to an external power manager.
-This idle indication does not mean the controller is doing "nothing", but rather the controller is not doing anything "stateful", ie program or erase.
+This idle indication does not mean the controller is doing "nothing", but rather the controller is not doing anything "stateful", e.g. program or erase.

 This is because an external power manager event (such as shutting off power) while a flash stateful transaction is ongoing may be damaging to the vendor flash module.